gee-community/geeViz/README.md

 	* `from geeViz.examples import LANDTRENDRWrapper`

 * When these examples are run, a viewer should open in your default browser.
 It will show any data that was added to the map.
+* Layers can be toggled on/off and opacity changed.
+They can also be queried

 ## Contributing